derivative-maker/derivative-maker/libvirt/README.txt

 ## INTRODUCTION ##
 ##################

-This document is wirtten as a guide for setting up and tailoring Whonix for Linux libvirt. libvirt is a feature rich virtualization API that can enable you to set up the disk image to be used with other containment mechanisms provided on Linux.
+This document is written as a guide for setting up and tailoring Whonix for Linux libvirt. libvirt is a feature rich virtualization API that can enable you to set up the disk image to be used with other containment mechanisms provided on Linux.
 The ones we currently support are KVM, and qemu-system-x86_64.

 Please read instructions carefully, and heed the advice in the Security Warning section.